mjsuhonos/Annif-corpora/cannif/README.md

 Cannif doesn't do anything else yet, but there are some things being developed:

-- create and load vocabularies
+- load vocabularies
+- create new projects
-- drag-and-drop training and evaluation
+- drag-and-drop file upload for training and evaluation
+- display interactive evaluation results
-- split-ensemble training for memory reduction
+- split-ensemble creation for reduced memory during training

 If you have any other ideas for how to improve cannif, get in touch or submit a pull request!